skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## Breaking changes in version 2.6.1
+- Changed `input.unrequire()` to `input.unrequire(flag)` this allows us to specify unrequire with a yes/no flag.
+- Updated organisation of API reference docs

 ## Breaking changes in version 2.6.0
 - Updated all API reference docs to detail configuration key names.
 - Changed `input.require(error)` to `input.require(flag, error)` this allows us to specify require with a yes/no flag.